ome/omero-documentation/contributing/team-communication.rst

 Trac is also used for the milestone pages which summarize the tickets completed for each release (as opposed to the GitHub milestone pages which show all the code changes).
-Increasingly however, the team is moving away from using it for managing 'story'-level items and for tasks such as documentation and testing.

 Trello
 ------